amirul-dev/todo_manager/README.md

 # ToDo_manager

 A ToDo manager website backended by Python using Flask, and frontend supported by Bootstrap and Jquery.
+You can maintain and Schedule tasks, strike them off, overdue alert, and shopping list too.

 https://user-images.githubusercontent.com/66622069/127738077-7645f55e-e12d-4ece-879d-3b8d8337c768.mp4